NaturailyShopify/Naturaily-netlify/_posts/2016-08-18-basic-design-patterns-in-ruby-on-rails.md

 twitter-card: summary_large_image
 date: '2016-08-18 10:38:01 +0000'
 category: Ruby on Rails development
+author:
-author: Marcin Mantke
+  label: Marcin Mantke
+  value: author-11
   avatar: /assets/images/mantle.png

 image: /assets/images/patterns.jpg
 text-preview: >-
   Not only as programmers, but in day-to-day life, we encounter some problems.